 Highlights from 2 Weeks in Greece

-Greek weddings are legendary as one of the most vibrant celebrations in the world, so when my friend Lia invited my boyfriend and I to her wedding in Greece this summer, I was delighted.
+Greek weddings are legendary as one of the most vibrant celebrations in the world, so when my friend Lia invited David and I to her wedding in Greece, I was delighted.
 I love celebrating my friend’s weddings to begin with, but the chance to experience the joyfulness of a Greek wedding was the icing on the cake!
 The wedding was held in the bride’s hometown, Chalkida, which is an hour outside of Athens.

 David and I decided to make a trip out of it, so after the wedding we spent 10 nights at three islands in the Cyclades: Paros, Sifnos and Milos.
 We added two nights in Athens on to the end of the trip, because this was David’s first trip to Greece and I think Athens is a must-visit when you’re in Greece, even though it is often out-shone by the islands.